-The example explains how a profile is loaded.
+This example explains what the KCMS framework does when an application makes a KCMS "C" API call to load a profile.

-1. Using the KcsIO derivative, the CMM Id of the profile is determined.
+- 1. Using the KcsIO derivative, the framework determines the CMM Id of the profile. - 2.
+The framework calls the KcsProfile::createProfile() static method and loading starts.
+It uses the CMM Id of the profile as a key to determine the particular KcsProfile derivative to load.
+The CMM Id is associated with the dynamically loadable module using entries in the OWconfig file.

-- 2. The KcsProfile::createProfile() static method is called and loading starts.
-The CMM Id of the profile is used as a key to determine the particular KcsProfile derivative to load.
-The association of the CMM Id with dynamically loadable module is made using entries in the OWconfig file. - Once dynamically loaded, the module returns a pointer to a KcsProfile object.
-If the particular CMM Id has no match in the OWconfig file, the default KcsProfile derivative, KcsProfileKCMS, is used.
-There is a special CMM Id key dflt entry in the OWconfig file, so that you can override the default KcsProfile class.
-If you do this then you must duplicate all of the functionality handled in the default class. - 3.
-The load() method is then called on the KcsProfile object pointer that was created in step 2.
-This causes a KcsProfileFormat object pointer to be created using an entry in the OWconfig file and then loads itself. - The profile format Id, byte 36, of the ICC profile format is used as the key to this entry in the OWconfig file. - 4.
-The KcsProfileFormat object contains pointers to a KcsAttributeSet object and an array of KcsXforms.
-These objects are also created and their load() methods called to load themselves from the static store. - The KcsAttributeSet object can be derived from directly since it is statically linked into the KCMS framework.
-The KcsXform array has an OWconfig entry that uses as a key the 4-byte identifier.
-For ICC-based profiles, use the 8- and 16-bit LUT tags, mft1 and mft2. - 5.
-If all pieces of the profile are loaded, a KCS\SUCCESS status is returned.
+Once dynamically loaded, the module returns a pointer to a KcsProfile object.
+If the particular CMM Id has no match in the OWconfig file, the framework uses the default KcsProfile derivative, KcsProfileKCMS.
+There is a special CMM Id key dflt entry in the OWconfig file, so that your CMM can override the default KcsProfile class.
+(See "KcsProfile Example" on page 30 for details.)
+If you want your CMM to override the default KcsProfile class, it must duplicate all of the functionality that the default class handles.

+3. The framework calls the load() method on the KcsProfile object pointer that was created in step 2.
+This causes a KcsProfileFormat object pointer to be created using an entry in the OWconfig file.
+Then the KcsProfileFormat object loads itself.

+The profile format Id (also called the profile signature or magic number, which starts at byte 36 of the ICC profile format) is used as the key to this entry in the OWconfig file.
+(For details on the ICC profile format, see "ICC Profile Header" on page 38.)

+4. The KcsProfileFormat object contains pointers to a KcsAttributeSet object and an array of pointers to KcsXform objects.
+The framework also creates these objects and calls their load() methods so they load themselves from the static store.

+Your CMM can derive directly from the KcsAttributeSet object, since it is statically linked into the KCMS framework.
+The KcsXform array has an OWconfig entry that uses a 4-byte identifier as a key.
+For ICC-based profiles, use the 8- and 16-bit LUT tags, mftl and mft2.
+(See "KcsXform Example" on page 32 for details.)

+5. If all pieces of the profile load successfully, the framework returns a KCS_SUCCESS status to the calling application.